odigity/simpleset/README.md

 ### Disclaimer!

-tl;dr — Expect breaking changes in the future, and pin the version you use to protect yourself.
+tl;dr — Expect breaking changes in the future, and pin the version to protect yourself.

 This package is very new and has only been used by me as far as I know.